Skip to content

 Answer: 1896 in Athens, Greece.
 Organized by Pierre de Coubertin’s freshly founded International Olympic Committee.

-The Athens 1896 Games had no women, no torch relay, and no Games flag.
-All three were added later.
-The opening was a few speeches, an Olympic Hymn, and a 150-singer choir.
-People assume the modern Games started with full pageantry; they did not.
+The Athens 1896 Games had no women, no torch relay, and no Olympic flag.
+All three came later.
+The opening was a few speeches, the Olympic Hymn, and a large choir, so if you picture full opening-ceremony pageantry at the first modern Games you are imagining something that did not exist yet.

 4. How often are the Summer Olympics held?
 (Easy)